 Afterward, you’ll find yourself once again standing next to Malcom Sissel in spacedock.
 Beam out and take your newly-customized ship for a spin.

-Star Trek Online Guide to Ships
+This post is part of the series: Star Trek Online Guide to Ships

 - Ultimate Guide to Ships in Star Trek Online